xuru/pyvisdk/sources/do/device_backed_virtual_disk_spec.txt

     .. py:attribute:: device

-        The deviceName of the backing device
+        The deviceName of the backing deviceSee ScsiLun